polyfy/polylith/doc/commands.md

-    help [C] [ARG]              Shows this help or help for specified command. info [ARGS]                 Shows a workspace overview and checks if it's valid. libs                        Shows all libraries in the workspace. prompt                      Starts an interactive prompt.
+    help [C] [ARG]              Shows this help or help for specified command. info [ARGS]                 Shows a workspace overview and checks if it's valid. libs                        Shows all libraries in the workspace. migrate                     Migrates the workspace to the latest format. prompt                      Starts an interactive prompt.
     test [ARGS]                 Runs tests.
     version                     Shows current version of the tool.